Mightyfrong/gallifreyan-translation-helper/README.md

 ### Grouping
 **shermansGrouped.groups(input)** returns a multidimensional array of grouped characters.
 It initiates the sentence array and loops through the whitespace-splitted input.
 The word group is initiated and the word optionally converted in regards of [c-handling](#C-Handling).
-The following loop iterates over each character of the word, sets the current character and occasionally overrides single characters to double ones (like th, gh, ng, etc.) and corrects the index in this case.
+The following loop iterates over each character of the word, sets the current character, occasionally overrides single characters to double ones (like th, gh, ng, etc.) and corrects the index in this case.

 If grouping is active the current characters is added to the former group if
 * there is a former group and
 * it's a vocal and the former isn't a vocal or number, or the same vocal or
-* it's a consonant with the same base than the former character or
+* it's a consonant with the same base as the former character or
 * it's a number and the former one is too or a decimal sign

 Otherwise the current character is added to the recent group.

 *a bit of a dirty hack for the moment:* currently a zero is added to integer numbers to have the thick inner circle.

 The group is then pushed to the last word.

 **shermansGrouped.resetOffset(lastStackedConsonantIndex)** resets all positioning offsets and resizing factors.
 The lastStackedConsonantIndex sets the initial resizing factor for the first drawn consonant. stacked consonants are bigger and following shrink down to default size.